Hrumble/OSRPG/README.md

 ================Adding=Armor=====================

-1. in WorldRegistry.py go under all the existing armor items under #Armor
+1. in Registries/ArmorItemRegistry.py go under all the existing armor items

 2. Add this line: